basilisp-lang/basilisp/docs/specialforms.rst

 .. lpy:specialform:: (quote expr)

-   Return the forms of ``expr`` as data, rather than executing the expression.
+   Return the forms of ``expr`` unevaluated, rather than executing the expression.
    This is particularly useful in when writing macros.

    May also be shortened with the :ref:`special character <special_chars>` ``'``, as ``'form``.